- CEMC Home

 - Make a Difference

-The SPARCS workshop exists to encourage young women, and people of other under-represented genders,* who are exploring an interest in computer science for the first time.
-It is a unique opportunity designed to ignite enthusiasm for computer science in interested students from across Canada who have had little or no previous exposure to computer science.
-Attendees learn that computer science is about much more than using and programming computers.
+SPARCS is a unique opportunity designed to ignite enthusiasm for computer science among people of gender identities under-represented in computer science.* Designed for Grade 9 and 10 students with little to no exposure to computer science, this workshop brings participants together from across Canada.
+Participants learn that computer science is about much more than using and programming computers.

-We welcome applicants who are female or another gender identity under-represented in computer science*.
-Applicants must be in grade 9 and 10, have an interest in mathematics, and currently attend a Canadian high school or middle school.
-Participants should not have attended any similiar workshop.
+This workshop is for people with gender identities under-represented in computer science including young women, non-binary and trans folk.
+Applicants must be in Grade 9 or 10, have an interest in mathematics, and must currently attend a Canadian high school or middle school.
+Participants should not have attended a similar workshop.